Nikey646/VndbSharp/README.md

 ## Usage
 Check out the [VndbConsole projects](VndbConsoleCore/Program.cs) for basic usage guidance.
 The one `Program.cs` file is used for both the .Net Framework and .Net Core projects, but works in both.
 This shows that the library can be used from either the .Net Framework (4.6+) or .Net Core (.Net Standard 1.3+)

+## Building
+To build the project you need to use Visual Studio 2017 RC3 or newer.

 ## TODO
 There is no guarantee that anything listed on this will be implemented.